s0tt/DeepLearning_NanoDegree/README.md

 # DeepLearning_NanoDegree
-Proejcts for deep learning nano degree from Udacity
+Project overview for deep learning nano degree from Udacity.
+For further details please feel free to have a look into the project folders.

 ---
 ## Fully connected networks: Bike sharing predictor